didi/benchmark-thrift/README_EN.md

 # Download and Install

 #### Environment
-It has been tested more on Mac, Centos.
-But test on other environments is not enough.
+It has been adequately tested on Mac and Centos.
+But tests on other environments are inadequate.
 Windows is not supported yet.
-A Java runtime environment of JDK 8 or higher is required.
+A Java runtime environment of JDK 8 or higher version is required.

 #### Download
 [Click here](www.baidu.com) to download the latest version, or from the command line: